 At this point then, it seems clear that Edward De Vere was most probably the author of the poems, and it is highly probable that many people were involved in the production of the plays.
-(There are good arguments that William Stanley had a hand in many of them, as well as arguments for multiple others, including De Vere, Christofer Marlowe, and others.)
+(There are good arguments that William Stanley had a hand in many of the plays, as well as arguments for multiple others, including De Vere, Christofer Marlowe, and others.)

 There is also a fairly strong possibility that Christofer Marlowe was buried in “Shakespeare’s” tomb — both to put the pseudonym to rest and to give Marlowe a place of honor when he died.
 (Part of the original charade, he had needed to fake his death earlier, to escape the Star Chamber.
 And as you’ll see in Part II, the inscriptions on Shakespeare’s tomb are anything but straightforward!
 And they do point nicely to Marlowe.
 But of course, that is not the same as giving Marlowe credit for all of the works!)

 There was one letter of invitation that said, “We have the man, Shakespeare, with us”.
 (As I recall, it was a letter to Elizabeth or someone highly placed in her reign, inviting them to visit the Pembroke estate.)
 Now, if it was any of the well-known candidates, it would not have been necessary to use the author’s alias.
 It would have been necessary either a) For Marlowe, who was supposed to be dead or b) Someone who was ostracized from court that the Queen might want still want to see (such as De Vere).